Here’s the best time to see the ‘Christmas Star’ tonight

 From the pandemic to wildfires, most of what nature has given us in 2020 has knocked us for a loop.
 But with just 10 days left in the year, nature is giving us one last parting gift—and this one is pretty cool.

-Tonight what is dubbed the “Christmas Star” will appear in the sky at its peak visibility.
+Tonight, what is dubbed the “Christmas Star” will appear in the sky at its peak visibility.
 The Christmas Star isn’t actually a star at all, however.
 It’s two of our solar system’s largest planets–Jupiter and Saturn–which will appear closer in the sky than they have in over a century.

 Officially, what is happening with the two planets is called a “great conjunction” (“great” because they are the two largest gas giants in our solar system).
 And because of our perspective from the earth, this great conjunction will make it appear as if the two planets are actually touching.